MicrosoftDocs/memdocs/sccm/mdm/understand/choose-between-standalone-intune-and-hybrid-mobile-device-management.md

 manager: dougeby
 ---

-# Choose between Microsoft Intune standalone and hybrid mobile device management with Configuration Manager
+# Choose between Microsoft Intune standalone and hybrid MDM with Configuration Manager

 *Applies to: System Center Configuration Manager (Current Branch)*

 One of the most commonly asked questions regarding mobile device management (MDM) with Microsoft Intune is "Should I integrate Intune with Configuration Manager (hybrid MDM) or run Intune standalone in the cloud only configuration?"

+Intune on Azure is Microsoft's recommended MDM solution.

 > [!Important]
-> As of August 13, 2018, hybrid mobile device management is a [deprecated feature](/sccm/core/plan-design/changes/deprecated/removed-and-deprecated-cmfeatures).
+> As of August 14, 2018, hybrid mobile device management is a [deprecated feature](/sccm/core/plan-design/changes/deprecated/removed-and-deprecated-cmfeatures).
 For more information, see [What is hybrid MDM](/sccm/mdm/understand/hybrid-mobile-device-management).<!--Intune feature 2683117-->